 Fundación Terram focuses on environmental and conservation policy.
 One of Chile’s oldest environmental organizations, Fundación Terram works on urban conservation and wetland restoration, biodiversity, air pollution, and energy policy, as well as parks and public land conservation in Patagonia.

 Based in Cochamó, at the northern entrance of Patagonia, the nonprofit Puelo Patagonia works with the local community to conserve the region’s environmental and cultural heritage, promoting responsible development of the area and its economy.
-The organization also helps conserve the land and waters of the Puelo River basin and support Cochamó Valley tourism.
+The organization also helps conserve the land and waters of the Puelo River basin and supports Cochamó Valley tourism, including programs to preserve the habitat of the huemul, also known as the south Andean deer.

 Established in 2002, WWF Chile has both land and ocean conservation programs in Patagonia and throughout the country.